PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 and their consumers are rewired to the corresponding NHWC Split output;
 public post aliases reject before mutation.
 Add interactions remain available through the legacy fallback.
-The bounded Add family requires both operands to come through rank-four NHWC→NCHW adapters, optionally followed by a supported unary operation or complete expanded-Swish diamond or produced by a bounded Split, and the Add output to feed only the selected Concat or exact inverse adapters.
+The bounded Add family accepts an acyclic graph of two-input Add operators whose leaves come through rank-four
+NHWC→NCHW adapters, optionally followed by a supported unary operation or complete expanded-Swish diamond or produced by a bounded Split.
+Every Add output consumer must belong to the selected Add graph/root Concat or be an exact inverse adapter.
 Operands and bounded branches are rewired in their original order, each Split is applied once across all outputs, exclusive leading adapters are removed, shared/public adapters remain for external consumers, operator options are retained, and Add/branch output shapes and per-axis quantization are remapped once.
 Valid